PMSM Current Reference Generator

 where:

-The selection between the two strategies is based on the modulation index, which can be computed as follows:
+The selection between the two strategies depends on the modulation index.
+This equation calculates the modulation index,

 where Vs is the stator voltage amplitude, k is the modulation factor, and Vph_max is the maximum allowable phase voltage.
-In the case that the modulation index is greater than 1, the block generates current references using the field weakening procedure.
-Otherwise, current references are computed using the maximum torque per ampere procedure.
+If the modulation index is greater than 1, the block generates the current references by using the field weakening procedure.
+Otherwise, the block calculates the current references by using the maximum torque per ampere procedure.

 Maximum Torque Per Ampere